US Army, UK Biotech Firm to Assess Wound Care Hydrogel for Soldiers

 The US Army has partnered with Cambridge-based biotechnology company SolasCure to test the firm’s investigational hydrogel solution for wound care in combat.

-The Aurase Wound Gel incorporates a recombinant enzyme called “tarumase” sourced from maggots that is found to have effective capabilities for “debridement” or dead skin removal as well as wound bed preparation for a holistic approach to managing wounds through natural and alternative healing methods.
+The Aurase Wound Gel incorporates a recombinant enzyme called “tarumase” sourced from maggots.
+This enzyme is found to be effective for “debridement” or dead skin removal as well as wound bed preparation, promoting a holistic approach to managing wounds through natural and alternative healing methods.

 SolasCure’s study with the army’s Institute of Surgical Research will focus on two non-clinical pathways to evaluate the technology’s enzymatic debridement properties to reduce biofilm production and other “bioburdens” during treatment.

-Tasks involve targeting opportunistic pathogens including Methicillin-resistant Staphylococcus aureus (MRSA) and Pseudomonas aeruginosa that complicate wound care through tissue-damaging toxins and enzymes.
+Tasks involve targeting opportunistic pathogens, including Methicillin-resistant Staphylococcus aureus (MRSA) and Pseudomonas aeruginosa, which complicate wound care through tissue-damaging toxins and enzymes.

 Such issues cause further biofilm formation and antibiotic resistance that lead to slow recovery, infection, chronic inflammation, and other conditions.

-Experiments will be conducted in both in vivo and in vitro procedures.
+Experiments will be conducted using both in vivo and in vitro procedures.

 “It is an honour that the US military, one of the most prestigious and impressive institutions globally, has identified our technology and chosen to support its ongoing development,” SolasCure CEO Lee Harle stated.